Critical growth double phase problems: the local case and a Kirchhoff type case: Preliminaries

 A function $\varphi:\Omega\times\mathbb R\to [0,\infty)$ is said to be a {\it generalized $\mathcal N$-function}, and is denoted by $\varphi\in N(\Omega)$, if $\varphi(\cdot,t)$ is measurable for all $t\in\mathbb R$ and $\varphi(x,\cdot)$ is an $\mathcal N$-function for a.a. $x\in\Omega$.

 If $\varphi\in N(\Omega)$ is locally integrable, we denote by $W^{1,\varphi}_0(\Omega)$ the completion of $C^\infty_0(\Omega)$ in $W^{1,\varphi}(\Omega)$. } \end{definition}

-We introduce below only preliminary notation, definitions, and results for the embeddings in general Musielak-Orlicz spaces.
-In the next subsection, we will give the Sobolev embeddings results that we need for the specific Musielak-Orlicz Sobolev spaces involved in the study of our double phase problems.
+We introduce below preliminary notation, definitions, and embeddings in general Musielak-Orlicz spaces, we postpone to the next subsection the statements of the embeddings for the specific Musielak-Orlicz Sobolev spaces of our double phase problems.

 \begin{definition} {\rm Let $\varphi,\,\psi\in \Phi(\Omega)$.
 The function $\varphi$ {\it is weaker than} $\psi$, denoted by $\varphi\preceq \psi$, if there exist two positive constants $C_1,\, C_2$ and a nonnegative function $h\in L^1(\Omega)$ such that